awsdocs/amazon-ec2-user-guide/doc_source/Configure_Instance.md

 Amazon Linux instances come pre\-configured with an `ec2-user` account, but you may want to add other user accounts that do not have super\-user privileges\.
 For more information on adding and removing user accounts, see [Managing user accounts on your Amazon Linux instance](managing-users.md)\.

 The default time configuration for Amazon Linux instances uses Amazon Time Sync Service to set the system time on an instance\.
 The default time zone is UTC\.
-For more information on setting the time zone for an instance or using your own time server, see [Setting the Time for Your Linux Instance](set-time.md)\.
+For more information on setting the time zone for an instance or using your own time server, see [Setting the time for your Linux instance](set-time.md)\.

 If you have your own network with a domain name registered to it, you can change the hostname of an instance to identify itself as part of that domain\.
 You can also change the system prompt to show a more meaningful name without changing the hostname settings\.
 For more information, see [Changing the hostname of your Amazon Linux instance](set-hostname.md)\.
 You can configure an instance to use a dynamic DNS service provider\.
 For more information, see [Setting up dynamic DNS on Your Amazon Linux instance](dynamic-dns.md)\.